sdiehl/wiwinwlh/tutorial.md

 decrypt :: Key -> Cryptotext -> Plaintext
 ```

+This is a surprisingly powerful tool as the Haskell compiler will refuse to
+compile any function which treats Cryptotext as Plaintext or vice versa!

 The other common use case is using newtypes to derive logic for deriving custom
 monad transformers in our business logic.
 Using
 ``-XGeneralizedNewtypeDeriving`` we can recover the functionality of instances
 of the underlying types composed in our transformer stack.

 ~~~~ {.haskell include="src/03-monad-transformers/newtype.hs"}
 ~~~~